aditgupta/javascript-tips/README.md

 # javascript-tips

-Use the literal primitive values rather than creating them with native constructor
+Use the literal syntax rather than creating them with native constructor

 ```javascript
 //Don't do this